 A Narrative Therapy session is 48 minutes.
 An additional 5 minutes is reserved for scheduling and payment, which brings the total therapy session to 53 minutes.

 You suggested a book that I should read to my child.
 Can you tell me again what it was?

 Funny you should ask here is a picture of my bookshelf.

 How often do we need to meet and how many sessions do I need?

 Generally, we will have one, 50-minute session per week.
 During intake, we will discuss your therapeutic goals to see if this is appropriate.
 I am able to offer longer sessions or more frequent sessions on an individual basis.
-Conversely, we may reach a place where sessions occurring every other week or monthly.
+Conversely, we may reach a place where sessions occur every other week or monthly.

 The number of sessions needed depends greatly on what you want out of therapy.
 Generally, 3-10 sessions are the average length for short-term work.
 For people seeking long-term work, we can assess what your desire is and create a treatment plan to fit these goals.